susbo/Drosophila_unistrand_clusters/README.md

 ### Citation

-If you use these scripts and pipelines, please cite our preprint:
+If these scripts and pipelines are useful to your study, please cite our preprint: